What are Orange Certificates?

 Special points of consideration

 • Only species in the ISTA rules can be tested.
 This may be checked by contacting the lab, or checking Chapter 2 of the ISTA Rules.
 This chapter is freely available on the ISTA website.
-Maximum lot sizes can also be checked using Chapter 2.
+Maximum lot sizes can also be checked using Chapter 2 or the ISTA Sampling Calculator.

 • If you want the following information on your certificate, you have to request it: